getkirby/pluginkit/README.md

 ```

 This will automatically update the `index.js` and `index.css` of your plugin as soon as you make changes.
-It will also enable hot module reloading in the panel.
-Reload the panel once and afterwards you should
-see changes immediately without further reloading.
+Reload the Panel to see your code changes reflected.

 ### Production